isomerpages/moe-greenridgesec/_looking-great/Looking Great.md

 <div class="isomer-image-wrapper">
 <img style="width: 90%;" height="auto" width="100%" alt="" src="/images/Looking Great 2024/db01.png">
 </div>
-<p>Congratulations to our talented students who clinched the Grand Final
+<p><strong>Congratulations </strong>to our talented students who clinched
-Championship (Div III) at the Singapore Secondary Schools Debating Championships (SSSDC) 2024!
+the Grand Final Championship (Div III) at the Singapore Secondary Schools Debating Championships (SSSDC) 2024!
 Their dedication, eloquence, and teamwork shone through as they navigated complex topics with confidence and poise.
 This remarkable achievement is a testament to their hard work, critical thinking skills, and passion for debate.
 We are immensely proud of their success and look forward to seeing their continued excellence in future competitions.
 Well done, champions!</p>
 <p></p>
 <p></p>
 <p></p>